FABIANVERA19822/Profile/README.md

-- 👋 Hi, I’m @fabian Vera
+- 👋 Hi, I’m @fabian Vera, currently my rol as Cloud Engineer Sr on GCP, AZURE and AWS
--
+-  I have experience on Tool for automatization IaaC like Terraform , Puliumi, adn Python
 - 👀 I’m interested in to roadmap a deployments on GCP and DevOps Projects
 - 🌱 I’m currently learning Pulumi and Terraform
 - 💞️ I’m looking to collaborate on ...
 Migration Microservices on Kubernetes